homebrewedsec/seguri.io/index.md

 layout: splash
 title: "Seguri"
 header:
-  title: "Ready for Security Solutions That Actually Fit Your Business?"
+  title: "Your Business is Unique, Your Security Solutions Should be Too"
   overlay_color: "#000"
   overlay_filter: "0.5"
   overlay_image: assets/images/home-header.webp
   actions:
     - label: "Let's Secure Your Business"
       url: "/contact"
-excerpt: "Frustrated with cookie-cutter cybersecurity approaches that ignore your unique challenges?
-At Seguri, we get it.
-We're practitioners turned consultants, crafting tailored security solutions that work in the real world, not just on paper."
+excerpt: "At Seguri, we craft security solutions as unique as your business, because one-size-fits-all doesn't cut it in the real world."
 services:
   - icon: fa-solid fa-shield-halved
     title: "Accelerate your Security Program"